What is a Management Style?

 Example of Bureaucratic Leadership Style

-Robert Mueller, former Director of the FBI, exhibited bureaucratic leadership.
-In his role, adherence to strict rules, procedures, and protocols was essential for maintaining national security.
-Mueller's leadership ensured the FBI operated within the bounds of the law and upheld its integrity.
+Robert Mueller, former Director of the FBI, has bureaucratic leadership.
+There was a need to follow the rules, procedures, and protocols strictly as they are related to national security in his job for the FBI.
+The leadership of Mueller ensured that the FBI remained within the law and maintained its reputation.

 The first step to becoming a successful leader is trying to identify your management style.
 You can find your particular option by following these steps: